-Based on the proposed implementation plan, we expect the West integration to result in a student-focused, more sustainable integrated university that benefits the Commonwealth and honors the identities of the three integrating universities.
+Based on the proposed implementation plan, we expect the West integration to result in a studentfocused, more sustainable integrated university that benefits the Commonwealth and honors the identities of the three integrating universities.
 Upon the Board's final approval, the integration will embark on the implementation plan to execute the recommendations herein.

 While the integration shows a path forward, this path is still at risk.
-While university alignment is now actively underway through the Board's University Financial Sustainability policy6, it is not enough.
-Long-term sustainability will require integration and a new partnership and collaboration with the Commonwealth.
+While university alignment is now actively underway through the Board's University Financial Sustainability policy, it is not enough.
+Long-term sustainability will require integration and a new partnership and collaboration with the Commonwealth resulting in greater recurrent investment in the State System Universities and or its students.